subscriptions-project/swg-js/docs/deferred-account-flow.md

 ```

 Once you receive deferred account response:
  1. You can process the subscription.
-For instance you can create a new account based on the `userData` and `purchaseData` in the response.
+For instance you can create a new account based on the `userData` and `purchaseDataList` in the response.
  2. Once subscription is processed, call `response.complete()`.
 This method will signal to SwG that your site has accepted the subscription.
 It will return a promise that will be resolved once the user has acknowledged subscription.
  3. Once the `response.complete()` promise is resolved, you can unblock content, show additional UI to the user or perform any actions you see fit.